-Called “the land of the immortals,” Okinawa is home to 80 - 90-year-olds that live as though they’re 30 years younger, and they appear to have less risk of heart attack and stroke, cancer, osteoporosis, dementia and sexual dysfunction than just about anywhere else.
+Called “the land of the immortals,” Okinawa is home to 80 - 90-year-olds who live as though they’re 30 years younger, and they appear to have less risk of heart attack and stroke, cancer, osteoporosis, dementia, and sexual dysfunction than just about anywhere else.

 Loma Linda, California

 While it’s a surprise to see an American community on this list, considering our fat and sugar-filled Western diet, the people of Loma Linda, about 60 miles east of Los Angeles, are primarily Seventh-Day Adventists—a religious group that focuses on healthy living.

 What’s the secret?
 In addition to strong faith, the Seventh-Day Adventists eat a vegetarian diet, are against alcohol and smoking, drink plenty of water, and exercise regularly.
 They also establish close family and community bonds as a strong support system.
 (Ref.
 2)

 While the men of Sardinia, an island about 120 miles off the coast of mainland Italy, are for the most part farmers and shepherds who live particularly rugged lives, they also live particularly long lives.

 The island is old, covered with sheep pastures that have been there for hundreds of years and so are its people.